pelagisk/softhouse/README.md

         - percent: float %.2f - the price increase during last 24 in percent (select the three stocks of largest percentual increase during the day)
         - latest: int - latest price

-# Ideas

-- Scaling is worse right now for the non-pandas solution.
-Is it true?
-- Need to confirm solutions for non-deterministic input
-- Create a deterministic test that looks realistic

-# TODOs

-- [x] Non-deterministic tests
-- [ ] Improved logging
-- [x] Refactor - write try/except of alternative method with fewer indents

 # Installation

-This software is still in development.

 To install, create a virtual environment and install dependencies.